 Credit card payoff calculator and tips for tackling debt

 You can start by understanding how much you owe, how much interest you’re being charged and how much you can afford to pay each month.
-Once you have this information, using a credit card payoff calculator like the one below can give you a timeline for paying off debt.
+Once you have this information, using a credit card payoff calculator like the one below can give you a timeline for paying off your debt.

 Key takeaways

-• Using a credit card payoff calculator can help you understand how long it may take to pay off debt.
+• Using a credit card payoff calculator can help you understand how long it may take to pay off your debt.

 • The debt snowball and debt avalanche methods are two strategies the Consumer Financial Protection Bureau (CFPB) says can help reduce debt.